leswright1977/PySpectrometer2/README.md

 Once you have selected all of your peaks, press 'c' and turn your attention to the terminal window.
 For each pixel number, enter the identified wavelength.

+![Screenshot](media/console.png)

 Once you have entered the wavelengths for each data point, the software will recalibrate the graticule and its internal representation of all the wavelength data.
-In the console, it will print out the value of R_Squared.
+In the console, it will print out the value of R-Squared.

-![Screenshot](media/console.png)

 This value will give an indication of how well the calulated data matches your input data.
-The closer this value is to 1, the more accurately you recorded your wavelengths! for example a six nines fit (0.999999xxxx) is excellent.
+The closer this value is to 1, the more accurately you recorded your wavelengths! for example a six nines fit (0.999999xxxx) is excellent, and 5 nines is good.
 If it is a way off, one or more of your identified wavlengths may be incorrect, and you should repeat the calibaration procedure!

 ### Check your work
-Refer back to the graph above, can you identify with a reasonable degree of accuracy other peaks? (bearing in mind your fluorescent lamp may differ from the one on the wiki!).
+Refer back to the graph from the wiki, can you identify with a reasonable degree of accuracy other peaks? (bearing in mind your fluorescent lamp may differ from the one on the wiki!).

 ![Screenshot](media/calibrated.png)